Mental Health

 Fair point.

-I also reached out to several mental health professionals who specialize in anxiety disorders.
-Here's a composite of what I heard:
+I reached out to several mental health professionals who specialize in anxiety disorders.

-Dr. Rachel Kowert, a research psychologist who studies the mental health effects of gaming, told me that word games can serve as effective "micro-interventions" — brief, self-directed activities that help regulate emotional states.
-She emphasized that the key factor isn't the specific game, but the cognitive engagement level.
+Rachel Kowert, a research psychologist who studies gaming and mental health, described word games as effective "micro-interventions."
+The key factor isn't the specific game, but the cognitive engagement level.
 "Any activity that fully occupies working memory can interrupt anxious thought patterns," she said.
 "Word games are particularly good at this because they scale in difficulty and provide constant feedback."

-A clinical psychologist I spoke with (who asked to remain anonymous because she didn't want her clients to think she was prescribing Scrabble) said she actually recommends puzzle games to some anxiety patients.
+A clinical psychologist I spoke with (who asked to remain anonymous because she didn't want her clients to think she was prescribing Scrabble) said she recommends puzzle games to some anxiety patients.
 "Not as a replacement for therapy or medication, but as a complement.
-I have clients who use word games as a bridge — something they do when they feel anxiety rising but aren't in a place where they can do a full grounding exercise or breathing technique."
+I have clients who use word games as a bridge when they feel anxiety rising but can't do a full grounding exercise."

-Not every therapist was enthusiastic, though.
+Not every therapist was enthusiastic.
 One pointed out that any coping mechanism can become avoidance.
-"If someone is playing word games for six hours a day to avoid dealing with real problems, that's not coping — that's escape.
-The game itself is neutral.
-The pattern of use is what matters."
+"If someone is playing word games for six hours a day to avoid dealing with real problems, that's not coping.
+That's escape."

-This resonated with me, because I've definitely had nights where I played way too long to avoid thinking about something difficult.
-More on that later.
+This resonated.
+I've had nights where I played way too long to avoid thinking about something difficult.

-Here's the weird thing about word games and wellness: we live in a culture that constantly tells us screens are bad, phones are bad, "digital wellness" means less screen time.
-And yet here's an activity that happens on a screen, on a phone, that might actually be good for your mental health.
+The weird thing about word games and wellness: we live in a culture that constantly tells us screens are bad, phones are bad, "digital wellness" means less screen time.
+And yet here's an activity on a phone that might actually be good for your mental health.

 The problem with the "all screen time is bad" narrative is that it treats screens like a single category.
 Doom-scrolling Twitter at 1 AM is not the same as playing a challenging word game.
 Watching reaction videos for three hours is not the same as solving a puzzle that requires focused attention.